SlappyPenguin/antsolver/README.md

 ```

 ## Performance
-The full solver will play in the standardised version of HUNL for the Annual Computer Poker Competition: $20,000 stacks with $50/$100 blinds.
-In this first iteration of the solver, off-tree betting actions are not yet allowed.
+The full solver will play in the standardised version of HUNL used in the Annual Computer Poker Competition:

+- $20,000 stacks
+- $50/$100 blinds
+- All integer bet sizes allowed (above min bet)

+However, in this first iteration of the solver, off-tree betting actions are not yet allowed.
 Early testing suggests the bot plays at around advanced-amateur strength.

 Consider its policy as SB opening preflop: